Aidong Zhang adds machine learning expertise to biomedical data sciences at UVAcharliefeigenoff@gmail.com

 When she visited Charlottesville, Zhang met with Philip Bourne, director of the Data Science Institute and a professor of biomedical engineering, as well as faculty from both the computer science and biomedical engineering departments.
 “I was impressed by the support at the highest levels for the data sciences, the opportunities for interdisciplinary collaboration and, in particular, by the strong interest in applying machine learning to a variety of biomedical applications, which is my specialty,” Zhang said.
 “I thought this would be a great environment for me.”

-As part of the University’s cluster hiring program, Zhang joined UVA Engineering as a William Wulf Faculty Fellow and Professor of Computer Science with joint appointments in Biomedical Engineering and the Data Science Institute.
+As part of the University’s cluster hiring program, which seeks faculty members who work in a particular interdisciplinary field with the potential for broad social impact, Zhang joined UVA Engineering as a William Wulf Faculty Fellow and Professor of Computer Science with joint appointments in Biomedical Engineering and the Data Science Institute.
 The extent of this appointment reflects the range of her interests.

 "Biomedical researchers face a classic ‘Big P Small N’ problem.
 The data they collect tends to be highly multidimensional—the parameters they track might include genomic data, for instance, as well as clinical data—but the number of samples they study is typically small, covering less than 1000 patients.
 "Aidong Zhang, PhD, William Wulf Faculty Fellow

 Adaptive Machine Learning